rweigel/stats/python.md

 ## Axis Tick Numbers

 In the previous example, Matplotlib chose to label the values in 0.5 increments.
 This is not a good default for the plotted list - all of the x-values are integers.
-Use <code>xticks</code> and <code>yticks</code> to specify the tick labels to show.
+Use `xticks` and `yticks` to specify the tick labels to show.

 ```Python
 import matplotlib.pyplot as plt